Mayron/MayronObjects/README.md

 end
 ```

 All functions must be implemented for each interface attached to the class.
-You cannot implement from 2 or more interfaces that share the same function name as this would cause a clash.
+You cannot implement from 2 or more interfaces that share the same function name as this would cause a clash and result in an error.

 You can implement many interfaces, but only inherit from one parent class: